jdginn/arpad/cmd/reaperoscgen/design.md

 - **Config File:**
   - Path is a constant string in the generator source, easily changeable.
-  - Follows REAPER's documented OSC pattern config syntax (see included excerpt).
+  - Follows REAPER's documented OSC pattern config syntax.
   - Each action line is formatted as:
     `<ACTION_NAME> <type_1>/<osc/path/1> <type_2>/<osc/path/2> ...`
   - Comments and documentation may appear before actions and should be associated with subsequent actions.